 WHAT CARAMEL SHOULD I USE FOR THIS SALTED CARAMEL CHEESECAKE?

 This caramel recipe is pretty quick to whip up and fairly inexpensive.
-It’s so EASY if you just follow the directions.
+If you follow the directions it’s a simple recipe.

-This last December, I helped make over 450 gourmet caramel apples using this caramel recipe.
+Side note— In December 2019, I helped make over 450 gourmet caramel apples using this caramel recipe.
+They were SOOOO good and of course, the caramel was the star.

-I can honestly say I’ve made this caramel recipe dozens of times and it really is the best recipe for homemade soft caramel I’ve had!
+I can honestly say I’ve made this caramel recipe dozens of times and it really is the best homemade soft caramel recipe I’ve had/made!

-You can also use store-bought caramel squares for this recipe.
-You’ll need about 14-15 squares plus about 1 tablespoon of heavy cream to help the caramel be a little softer.
+You can also use store-bought caramel squares for this salted caramel cheesecake recipe.
+You’ll need about 14-15 squares plus about 1 tablespoon of heavy cream to help soften the caramel.

 Heat it in the microwave for 15-30 seconds at a time, stirring in between until the caramel and cream are fully blended together.
-You’ll want to let it cool before adding it to the cheesecake.
+Let the hot caramel cool (not hot but still spreadable) before adding it to the cheesecake.

-CAN I USE TABLE SALT INSTEAD OF SEA SALT TO SPRINKLE ON TOP OF THIS INSTANT POT SALTED CARAMEL CHEESECAKE?
+CAN I USE TABLE SALT INSTEAD OF SEA SALT TO SPRINKLE ON TOP OF THIS INSTANT POT CHEESECAKE?

-I wouldn’t recommend sprinkling table salt onto of this cheesecake.
-If you don’t have sea salt, you can use coarse ground pink Himalayan salt or omit the salt on the top.
+I don’t recommend using table salt on this salted caramel cheesecake.
+If you don’t have sea salt, you can use coarse ground pink Himalayan salt or omit the salt on top all together.

 Often times table salt is iodized which changes the flavor.
-For this salted caramel cheesecake, you’ll want a “lighter” tasting salt such as sea salt.
+For this salted caramel cheesecake, a “lighter” tasting salt such as sea salt or pink Himalayan salt is what we want.

-You can use coarse ground or flakes of sea salt.
+You can use coarse ground, flakes or even fine sea salt.
 If you only have finely ground sea salt, that will work too.
+I will offer the saltiness but will lack the crunch and elegance course or flakes would offer.

 - 5-Minute Cherry Cheesecake